kesslern/pjlnx/README.md

 ### pjlnx extensions to the client api

-In addition to the irc-framework [client api](https://github.com/kiwiirc/irc-framework/blob/master/docs/clientapi.md) functions, pjlnx adds additional commands.
+In addition to the irc-framework [client api](https://github.com/kiwiirc/irc-framework/blob/master/docs/clientapi.md) functions, pjlnx adds additional properties.

 #### matchCommand

 `.matchCommand(match_regex, cb)`

-Call `cb()` when any incoming message matches match_regex.
+Call `cb()` when any incoming message is prefixed with the `command-prefix` from `config.hjson` and the rest of the command matches `match_regex`.

 #### config

+`.config`

 Access to the config object loaded from `config.hjson`.